gxlpes/gxlpes/README.md

 This is the place where I store all my code.

 #### 👨‍💻 &nbsp;Who am I?
 I'm a fullstack web developer living in Brazil, Curitiba.
-Currently learning Spring.
+Currently learning Kotlin and Next as side projects.

 #### 🔧&nbsp;Technologies & Tools
 - Main tech: Typescript, React, JavaScript, Java, Spring, Spring Security </br>